 Zoning — See Ch.
 500.

+The purpose of this chapter is to protect and preserve the forests and neighborhood trees of West Milford from indiscriminate destruction, disturbance or removal, to provide protection of the streams and lakes from damage caused by tree loss, and to provide for the protection of water quality.
 The Township Council does herein decide and find that the uncontrolled destruction, removal and cutting of trees upon lots and tracts within the Township has resulted in creating increased municipal costs for drainage control and has further caused increased soil erosion and stream pollution, decreased the fertility of soil, increased dust which has further deteriorated property values and has further rendered land unfit and unsuitable for its most appropriate uses and has caused deterioration in the value of improved and unimproved real estate within the Township with a resulting adverse effect upon the health, safety and general well-being of the inhabitants.
 The aforesaid findings have caused the passage of this chapter to regulate and control the indiscriminate and excessive cutting of trees in the Township.

 It has been determined, therefore, that no person shall cut or remove any tree upon any lands within the Township, unless such action accomplishes a useful purpose and is done in accordance with the regulations and provisions of this chapter.

+For the purpose of this chapter, the following terms, phrases, words and their derivations shall have the meaning stated herein unless their use in the text of this chapter demonstrates a different meaning.
 All definitions herein contained shall be considered in conformance with those set forth in the Zoning Ordinance of the Township of West Milford, N.J., 1969, and as amended, and as in Chapter 500 of the Code of the Township of West Milford, with the following additions:

 TOWNSHIP FORESTER